aws-samples/serverless-patterns/ta-eventbridge-lambda-s3/README.md

 This pattern utilizes AWS Trusted Advisor to execute an AWS Lambda Function via Amazon EventBridge, to remove public access to an S3 Bucket once it has been flagged as public.
 Incorrectly configured S3 buckets can be the source of a data leak in your organization.
-After deploying this serverless pattern, you will be automating the lock-down of your s3 buckets to prevent any accidental data leaks.
-If an S3 bucket meets the use-case for being open to the public, simply "Exclude & Refresh" the specific resource in the [AWS Trusted Advisor Console](https://console.aws.amazon.com/trustedadvisor/home) and they will be ignored by the 'S3 Bucket Privatizer'.
+After deploying this serverless pattern, you will be automating the lock-down of your
+S3 buckets to prevent any accidental data leaks.
+If an S3 Bucket meets the use-case for being open to the public, simply "Exclude & Refresh" the specific resource in the [AWS Trusted Advisor Console](https://console.aws.amazon.com/trustedadvisor/home) and they will be ignored by the 'S3 Bucket Privatizer'.

 The 'Amazon S3 Bucket Permissions' Trusted Advisor check is only available to AWS Accounts subscribed to [Business or Enterprise support plans](https://aws.amazon.com/premiumsupport/plans/)